sigasi/sigasi_insights/content/tech/vunit-integration.md

 pager: true
 author: Wim Meeus
 date: 2021-01-12
+lastmod: 2021-12-16
 comments: true
 bannerad: true
 tags:
   - VUnit
 ---

 [VUnit](https://vunit.github.io) is an open source **unit testing framework for VHDL/SystemVerilog** that helps to write, and automatically run, tests.
 The VUnit project was started by [Lars Asplund](https://github.com/LarsAsplund) from *Synective Labs* and [Olof Kraigher](https://github.com/kraigher).
 The source code is hosted at [GitHub](https://github.com/VUnit/vunit).
 VUnit automatically **scans your projects for unit tests** (aka test benches), **runs them** with your favorite simulator and **reports the results**.
 This automation helps to run tests frequently and iterate faster.